SpongePowered/SpongeDocs/source/plugin/economy/basics.rst

 The EconomyService
 ==================

-The ``EconomyService`` is the basis of the Economy API.
+The :javadoc:`org.spongepowered.api.service.economy.EconomyService` is the basis of the Economy API.
 It is used to interact via the Economy API, stores an economy's currencies and provides methods for account management.
-The JavaDocs for the ``EconomyService`` can be found on the :javadoc:`org.spongepowered.api.service.economy.EconomyService` JavaDocs page.

 .. warning::